clux/provision/README.md

 ./io 2.3.1
 ./git
 # need to wait - so setup a few things outside installation when possible:
-# - startup apps: clean out what isn't needed (likely everything)
+# - startup apps: clean out what isn't needed
 # - keyboard layout: add "us int dead", alt-shift change, caps compose
 # - look and feel of UI: { effects: OFF, mouse: PAD, general: SCALE }
 # - login to chrome and dvcs services and paste ssh keys (once chrome is there)